 - 1. Demonstrate an understanding of the different types of negotiation and dispute resolution and acquire a repertoire of communicative strategies and tactics to use in conflict and negotiation situations. - 2.
-Explain and develop communicative, diagnostic and intervention techniques for altering the course of negotiation and for achieving mutual positive outcomes. - 3.
-Identify and respond effectively to other negotiators in framing conflict situations, planning for interactions, and developing working relationships.
+To explain and develop communicative, diagnostic and intervention techniques for altering the course of negotiation and for achieving mutual positive outcomes. - 3.
+To identify and respond effectively to other negotiators in framing conflict situations, planning for interactions, and developing working relationships.